willsam100/CodingWIthSamBlog/_posts/2019-03-11-xamarin-forms-push-notifications-a-worked-example-with-fcm-on-android.md

 </tr>
 </tbody>
 </table>
-<p>Alternatively, I could wire this function up to Xamarin Forms' Dependency Service.</p>
+Alternatively, I could wire this function up to Xamarin Forms' Dependency Service.

-<h4>Register the app with Google.</h4>
+### Register the app with Google.
-<p>This was much harder when using GCM, now it is pretty easy.
+This was much harder when using GCM, now it is pretty easy.
 In the application, manifest add the following.
-No need to change anything:</p>
+No need to change anything:
 <table class="pre">
 <tbody>
 <tr>